-Experts and fish enthusiasts alike are divided on this subject, so don't be surprised if you see opposing answers to this question.
+Experts and fish enthusiasts alike are divided using outdoor gravel in your aquarium.
+So don't be surprised if you see opposing perspectives on this prospect.
 There are several reasons for this.
 One is that outdoor rocks can have a variety of contaminants that may not be obvious to the naked eye, but which can be hazardous to your fish.

 Another more common reason is that some rocks or gravel are composed of materials that can cause a change in the pH and hardness of your aquarium water, which in turn can be harmful to your fish.